How do I rent a storage listing?

 - Must own the property, parking lot, parking spot, or any other vehicle parking/storing areas

-- Must be clean of all debris, or obstructions which wouldn’t allow the vehicle to be safely stored
+- Must be clean of all debris, or obstructions which wouldn’t allow the vehicle to be safely store.

 In the case of large spaces being rented out to multiple rental customers.
 Large spaces would preferred to be separately partitioned and secured.
-If the space is already being rented out and another Renter wants to rent the other half of the space, PeerStorage won’t stop them.
-Storage hosts must provide this information to both Renters ahead of time before renting out the same space to multiple Renters.
+If the space is already being rented out and another renter wants to rent the other half of the space, PeerStorage won’t stop them.
+Hosts must provide this information to both renters ahead of time before renting out the same space to multiple renters.

-- If a Storage host has to remove the Renter’s items for any reason before the scheduled move out date, the Storage host may be charged for any moving service that is needed for this unscheduled move.
-The Storage host will also have to refund the Renter for the days which they did not store in the Storage host rental space.
+- If a host has to remove the renter’s items for any reason before the scheduled move out date, the host may be charged for any moving service that is needed for this unscheduled move.
+The host will also have to refund the renter for the days which they did not store in the host rental space.

-- If a moving service is not used, then the Storage host will only have to refund the Renter for the days which they did not store in the Storage hosts rental space.
+- If a moving service is not used, then the host will only have to refund the renter for the days which they did not store in the hosts rental space.

 What space can I rent out?